[Update 2022 Feb]

 // expansion of a FREE variadic macro // with casting the __VA_ARGS__ free_free_set_them_free( (void*)slave[0], slave[1], slave[2], slave[3], slave[4], slave[5], slave[6], slave[7], slave[8], NULL ); |

-Just the first argument is cast as requested.
-And that pacifies the compiler since the remaining args types are not checked before they are used inside the variadic function.
+And that first (void *) cast pacifies the compiler since the remaining args types are not checked before they are used inside the variadic function.

 1 2 3 4 5 6 7 |